記事内にプロモーションを含むことがあります

 From Blender’s top menu, select

-Click on Edit→Preferences→Interface and go to Translation.
+Click on Edit→Preferences→Interface and go to Language.

 Select “Japanese” from the list.